rust-lang/blog.rust-lang.org/posts/demoting-i686-pc-windows-gnu.md

 The `*-windows-gnu` targets currently do not have any dedicated target maintainers.
 We do not have a lot of expertise for this toolchain, and issues often aren't fixed and cause problems in CI that we have a hard time to debug.

-The 32-bit version of this target is especially problematic and has significantly less usage than `x86_64-pc-windows-gnu`, which is why it's being demoted to Tier 2.
+The 32-bit version of this target is especially problematic and has significantly less usage than `x86_64-pc-windows-gnu`, which is why `i686-pc-windows-gnu` is being demoted to Tier 2.

 ## What is changed?

 After Rust 1.87.0, `i686-pc-windows-gnu` will now be Tier 2 with host tools.
 For users, nothing will change immediately.
-Builds of both the standard library and the compiler will still be distributed by the Rust Project for use via `rustup` or alterantive installation methods.
+Builds of both the standard library and the compiler will still be distributed by the Rust Project for use via `rustup` or alternative installation methods.

 This does mean that in the future, this target will likely accumulate bugs faster because of the reduced testing.